Dog handler brutally attacked in Mansfield Woodhouse still managed to track down his attacker

 Perkins then continued his ferocious attack, punching and kicking the officer numerous times while he lay on the ground.

-He was arrested in Lime Tree Avenue.
+He was arrested pn Lime Tree Avenue.
 When officers searched him, they found a large amount of cannabis, cash, and mobile phones.

-Perkins, of Moor Street, Mansfield Woodhouse, pleaded guilty at Nottingham Crown Court on Tuesday, September 5, to Grievous Bodily Harm (GBH) with Intent, supplying Class B drugs and offering to supply Class A drugs.
-He will be sentenced on December 8.
+Perkins, of Moor Street, Mansfield Woodhouse, admitted causing grievous bodily harm with intent, supplying class B drugs and offering to supply class A drugs, when he appeared at Nottingham Crown Court.

 "In the end, we chased him down, we caught him, and he lost.

-“The wound was around seven inches wide, exposing my skull and meant I was off duty for a month.

-“The back of my head still hurts from the attack, but I am back on duty doing the job I love.”
+“The wound was about 7in wide, exposing my skull and meant I was off duty for a month.
+The back of my head still hurts from the attack, but I am back on duty doing the job I love.”

 “He attacked an officer from behind with a weapon before punching and kicking him repeatedly, leaving the officer with extremely nasty injuries which could have proved to be even more serious.